 The official magazine of the Biochemical Society, The Biochemist is an essential read for anyone interested in the fundamental processes of molecular biology, health, and disease.
 Published bi-monthly, themed issues keep readers up-to-date with news and views on issues of relevance to the molecular bioscience community.

-Science Editor: Chris Willmott (University of Leicester, UK)
+Science Editor: Heather Doran (University of Dundee, UK)